patel0ankur/cdk_docs/CDK Basics/OOP.md

 b) The *scope* parameter in the constructor of *MyBucketStack* refers to the context in which the stack is defined.
 Here, *app* is passed as the scope when creating MyBucketStack, making *app* the parent of this stack.

-* The S3 bucket is defined with *this* as its scope, indicating that it belongs to the *MyBucketStack*.
+c) The S3 bucket is defined with *this* as its scope, indicating that it belongs to the *MyBucketStack*.